- Did You Know? Recycled Paper Fun facts

 The EPA’s Office of Resource Conservation and Recovery provides educational material’s for promoting an increased knowledge of solid waste issues, with emphais on waste reduction, reuse, and recycling for K-12 students.
 It also informs teachers about student award programs and grants, as well as references, tools, and data students can use in environmental research projects and reports.

 In this lesson students will investigate a bag of trash to find out how much of the contents of the bag actually needs to go to the landfill.
-Students will create two class posters that show which items are recycable and which ones are not.
+Students will create two class posters that show which items are recyclable and which ones are not.
 They will complete a math activity to determine how many bags of trash their families generate.

-Download now!A Trashy Timeline: Where Does our Garbage Go?
+A Trashy Timeline: Where Does our Garbage Go?

 We all make way too much garbage.
 According to the US EPA Americans generate about 4.5 pounds of garbage (trash) everyday.
 Landfills keep filling up and people/local governments keep looking for more places to dispose of all of that garbage.

 The Virginia Trekkers are Henrico County (VA) Public Schools technology educators that “trek” across Virginia creating hands-on learning and “virtual field trips” for students (and adults) on a variety of subjects.
 Their website offers a plethora of subject materials complete with video and online lessons.
+CVWMA was most fortunate to partner with the “Trekkers” on two videos.

 Podcast #17 is a partnership with TFC Recycling and CVWMA lets you see firsthand how items collected at the curb or a CVWMA drop-off collection site are taken to a local “MRF” (Materials Recovery Facility) to be sorted and processed so that new materials can be made from recyclables.
 (Note: CVWMA now accepts more items than we did when this video was made.)